agc93/beatvortex/docs/content/en/docs/usage/installation.md

 There's a couple of different ways to install BeatVortex!
 Unless you've got a pretty specific use case, you'll probably want one of the two automatic methods, but manual installation is available as well.

-{{% pageinfo %}}
-Most of the steps shown below will require Advanced Mode to be enabled in Vortex!

-Enable it in the Settings window, under Interface > Advanced > Enable Advanced Mode.
-{{% /pageinfo %}}

 ### Automatic Installation

 > This is the easiest way to install!